Simulationen im Teamwork

 Project duration: 01.03.2017 to 31.05.2020

-Nowadays, a stable, functioning electricity supply is a matter of course.
-Until now, transmission system operators have ensured this security through conventional nuclear, gas or coal-fired power plants.
+Nowadays, a stable power supply is a matter of course.
+Until now, transmission system operators have ensured this security via conventional nuclear, gas or coal-fired power plants.
 This is now changing with the energy transition.
 Conventional power plants are increasingly being replaced by renewable energies (RE).
-However, wind and PV enclosures feed in electricity in a decentralised and fluctuating manner, so that both bottlenecks and energy surpluses can arise.
-This is the major challenge that the QUIRINUSproject is addressing.
-One approach to a solution that guarantees a reliable power supply even with increasing RE shares in the electricity mix is the bundling of various RE enclosures from the region.
-This creates an area power plant, also called a virtual power plant.
-The enclosures are connected via an information and communication network and can exchange data on electricity generation and demand.
-This data is controlled by a control centre, so that electricity supply and demand can be coordinated from there via system services with a stabilising effect.
+However, wind and PV enclosures feed electricity into the grid in a decentralised and fluctuating manner, meaning that both bottlenecks and energy surpluses can occur.
+This is the major challenge that the QUIRINUS project is addressing.
+One solution that ensures a reliable power supply even with increasing shares of renewable energy in the electricity mix is the bundling of various renewable energy enclosures from the region.
+This creates an area power plant, also known as a virtual power plant.
+The enclosures are connected to each other via an information and communication network and can exchange data on electricity generation and demand.
+This data is managed by a control centre so that the electricity supply and demand can be coordinated from there via system services to ensure stability.

-The task of the SIJ was to create an ideal portfolio with dynamic expansion scenario simulations with a view to the future energy supply of the region, taking into account the potential for the medium-term expansion of RE plants and possible changes on the consumer side as well as planned or decided RE expansion measures.
-Together with the identified flexibility potentials on the load side (e.g. for electricity-intensive industry, heat pumps, e-mobility), the specific challenges and opportunities of a vkw++ for the energy transition at distribution grid level were identified.
+The task of the SIJ was to create an ideal portfolio with dynamic expansion scenario simulations with a view to the region's future energy supply, taking into account the potential for the medium-term expansion of RE plants and possible changes on the consumer side as well as planned or decided RE expansion measures.
+Together with the identified flexibility potential on the load side (e.g. for electricity-intensive industry, heat pumps, e-mobility), the specific challenges and opportunities of a vkw++ for the energy transition at distribution grid level were determined.
 Greenhouse gas reduction and grid expansion avoidance potentials were derived from selected scenarios.

-A regional association of distribution grid operators, energy suppliers, manufacturers and operators of enclosures such as data communication, flywheel storage and cogeneration, as well as the two research institutes, together form the project consortium.
+A regional association of distribution grid operators, energy suppliers, manufacturers and operators of enclosures such as data communication, flywheel storage and combined heat and power generation as well as the two research institutes together form the project consortium.
 The applicant and consortium leader is Regionetz GmbH, based in Eschweiler.

 Project partners: